hontz1/openwrt/README.md

 # openwrt 21.02-0 RC4 incl.
 LUCI
 ------------------

-same/ see 21.02 trunk, but you can install additional packages from the feed.
+same/ see 21.02 trunk, but you can install additional packages from the feed and incl. minimal luci.

 # openwrt 19.08
 ------------------